 Lucky this one-pot sausage and bean casserole will be adored by everyone and is easy to make slimming friendly too!

 Take a look at my recipe video and step by step instructions on how to make this comfort food classic!

 Everyone loves sausages and baked beans right?
-This easy sausage casserole brings them together and adds chorizo for good measure!
+This easy casserole recipe brings them together and adds chorizo for good measure!

-This recipe is PACKED with so much flavour – apart from the sausages, there’s onions, garlic, peppers, beans and tomatoes cooked slowly with spices until the sauce is deliciously rich.
+This dish is PACKED with so much flavour – apart from the sausages, there’s onions, garlic, peppers, beans and tomatoes cooked slowly with spices until the sauce is deliciously rich.

 As you will see this recipe is not 100% diet friendly as written, mostly because of the chorizo.
 If you leave it out and use lean sausages, it becomes suitable for weight loss diets like Slimming World or Weight Watchers.
 Simples!